JeremyM45/Mr-Robogers-Neighborhood/README.md

 * Clone repo from GitHub using this link (https://github.com/JeremyM45/Mr-Robogers-Neighborhood)

-* Navigate to the Portfolio-Webpage folder
+* Navigate to the Mr-Robogers-Neighborhood folder (Users/Username/Desktop/Mr-Robogers-Neighborhood)

-(Users/Username/Desktop/Mr-Robogers-Neighborhood)

-* Open index.html file in your browser
+* Open index.html file in your browser (Users/Username/Desktop/Mr-Robogers-Neighborhood/index.html)

-(Users/Username/Desktop/Mr-Robogers-Neighborhood/index.html)

 * Enter a name and a number in their respective input fields.